Simon-Eklundh/youtube_rss_reader/README.md

 ### Todo:

-- refactoring of comments
-- refactoring of methods and prettifying
 - preferably a reduction in calls to sponsorblock (will likely be left as is for now)
-- add options that allow the user to configure the common options
 - add the option to turn off rate-limiting as well as to set times for rate limiting